nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 Example Slurm script
 ====================

-`Slurm <https://slurm.schedmd.com/documentation.html>`_ is a job scheduler used on many/most high performance computing systems.
+`Slurm <https://slurm.schedmd.com/documentation.html>`_ is a job scheduler used on many high performance computing systems.

 Typically, you specify system parameters for the job you want to run in a job script.